Toward Foundational Model for Sleep Analysis Using a Multimodal Hybrid Self-Supervised Learning Framework: Introduction

 Researchers have proposed various deep-learning-based algorithms for automated sleep assessment to address these challenges.
-However, most of these approaches rely on supervised learning, which demands large amounts of labeled data \cite{ref4, ref5, ref6, ref7, ref8, ref9, ref10, ref11, ref12, ref13, ref14}.
-Recently, self-supervised learning (SSL), a method for extracting meaningful representations from unlabeled data, has been applied to PSG data \cite{ref15, ref16, ref17, ref18, ref19, ref20, ref21, ref22, ref23}.
+However, most of these approaches rely on supervised learning, which demands large amounts of labeled data \cite{ref4, ref5, ref6, ref7, ref8, ref9, ref10, ref11, ref12, ref13, ref14, phyo2022transsleep}.
+Recently, self-supervised learning (SSL), a method for extracting meaningful representations from unlabeled data, has been applied to PSG data \cite{ref15, ref16, ref17, ref18, ref19, ref20, ref21, ref22, ref23, ko2024eeg, zhang2024brant}.
 SSL facilitates the discovery of high-level semantic patterns without labels by training on pseudo-labels generated through predefined tasks, creating a generalized network that can be fine-tuned for specific downstream applications.
-SSL methodologies are broadly classified as single-modality \cite{ref15, ref16, ref17, ref18, ref19} and multimodal approaches \cite{ref20, ref21, ref22, ref23}, with the latter integrating information from multiple modalities.
+SSL methodologies are broadly classified as single-modality \cite{ref15, ref16, ref17, ref18, ref19, ko2024eeg} and multimodal approaches \cite{ref20, ref21, ref22, ref23, zhang2024brant}, with the latter integrating information from multiple modalities.

 Existing methodologies have demonstrated significant advancements but retain notable limitations.
 Most studies are designed for single tasks, primarily focusing on sleep stage classification \cite{ref13, ref15, ref16, ref17, ref18, ref19, ref20, ref21, ref22}.
 However, clinicians evaluate sleep quality using multiple indicators, rendering these approaches overly restrictive \cite{ref2, ref3, ref24}.
-Although detecting apnea and hypopnea is essential, research in these areas remains limited.
+In particular, detecting apnea and hypopnea is crucial for assessing various health risks, including cardiovascular \cite{drager2017sleep} and neurological disorders \cite{ferini2017neurological}.
+However, the transient and variable nature of these events, combined with the scarcity of large, well-annotated datasets, presents substantial challenges to developing generalized models.
 Additionally, current methodologies predominantly employ contrastive learning within the SSL paradigm.
 While effective in optimizing inter-modality relationships and learning discriminative representations, this approach has drawbacks.
-Specifically, it relies heavily on the performance of the backbone network and EEG data augmentation \cite{ref17, ref19}.
-It reduces efficacy in learning generative representations \cite{ref25, ref26}.
+However, this approach is highly sensitive to the quality of data augmentation, and poorly designed or inconsistent augmentation strategies can significantly degrade model performance.
+This issue is particularly pronounced in complex and highly variable data, such as physiological signals \cite{ref17, ref19}.